talonhub/community/README.md

 ## Getting started with Talon for coding with this depot

-1. "help active" will display the available commands for the active application.
+1. `help active` will display the available commands for the active application.
 Available commands can change with the application or window title that has focus.
-2. “help alphabet” will display the alphabet
+2. `help alphabet` will display the alphabet
-3. "command history show" will display the recent command history
+3. `command history show` will display the recent command history
-4. "undo that" and "redo that" are the default undo/redo commands. "paste that", "copy that", and "cut that" for pasting/copy/cutting.
+4. `undo that` and `redo that` are the default undo/redo commands. `paste that`, `copy that`, and `cut that` for pasting/copy/cutting.
 These are defined in https://github.com/knausj85/knausj_talon/blob/master/misc/standard.talon#L36
-5. "format help" will display the available formatters with examples.
+5. `format help` will display the available formatters with examples.

 It's recommended to learn the alphabet first, then get familiar with the keys, symbols, formatters, mouse, and generic_editor commands.

 Once you have the basics of text input down, try copying some code from one window to another.

-After that, explore using ordinal repetition for easily repeating a command without pausing (e.g., saying “go up fifth” will go up five lines), window switching (“focus chrome”), and moving around in your text editor of choice.
+After that, explore using ordinal repetition for easily repeating a command without pausing (e.g., saying `go up fifth` will go up five lines), window switching (`focus chrome`), and moving around in your text editor of choice.

 If you use vim, just start with the numbers and alphabet, otherwise look at generic_editor.talon as well at jetbrains, vscode, and any other integrations.